What We Believe

 There is only one true God - the Triune God - who exists in three separate but equal persons: Father, Son, and Holy Spirit.

 God, the Father, is our maker and the creator of all things.
 By the Father's word, all things were made, and we are His most beloved creation; we are closest to His heart.
 The Son is Jesus Christ, who came to earth as the perfect "go-between" between God and humanity.
 He has redeemed us and is the voice to the Father on our behalf.
 The Holy Spirit calls us to believe in Jesus Christ as our Savior, keeps us in the one true faith, and equips us for living out our faith.
 He is the whisper in our heart's ear.

-We all fall short of God's expectations because we are all born "sinful" - and we aren't talking about "sinfully" rich desserts, we're talking about the serious side of sin.
+We all fall short of God's expectations because we are all born sinful or broken in our relationship with God.
 Sin can be summed up as all the things we say, think, do, and don't do, that fall outside of God's holy will for our lives and end up separating us from God.

 Sin was brought into world when Satan lured the first people God created (Adam and Eve) into temptation through their own free will and weakness, breaking the perfect relationship between God and us.
 From that point on, sin became part of our very existence.
 Because God also demands perfect obedience, our ultimate punishment became death.